 2. Hover on "Data Backup" and choose "Next".

 3. Set the backup file name according to your preference and click "Confirm" to save the backup file on your USB flash drive.
-Then hover on "Applications" and choose "Edit".
-Afterward, you will see the list of the applications on your computer.
-Choose Microsoft Office and click "Finish".
+Then hover on "Applications" and choose the applications that you need to transfer on your computer.
+For example, choose Microsoft Office and click "Back up".

 Step 2.
 Restore the backup file on the new PC.

 1. Connect the USB flash drive that you saved the backup file to the new PC.
 Then launch EaseUS Todo PCTrans and go to "Backup & Restore" > "Start".